scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-four-2021-power-rankings/index.md

 >I don't want a guy on my team that I hate watching

-Much like Cral’s Snapchats, this team is a mixed bag that gets better every time you look at it.
-Cral unfortunately took the L this week, but I’ll need to see more disappointing weeks for me to count this team out.
-Cooper Kupp had his first “disappointing” outing and he wasn’t the only one.
+Much like Cral's Snapchats, this team is a mixed bag that gets better every time you look at it.
+Unfortunately, Cral took the L this week, but I'll need to see a more disappointing week to count this team out.
+Cooper Kupp had his first 'disappointing' outing, and he wasn't the only one.
 The receiving corps looked more like a receiving corpse.
-Marvin Jones may be in for a long season if Urban Meyer can’t keep himself out of trouble, but DJ Chark out for the season after getting steamrolled by his teammate could help a bit.
-Despite all of this, I don’t want to play against this team.
+Marvin Jones may be in for a long season if Urban Meyer can't keep himself out of trouble, but DJ Chark out for the season after getting steamrolled by his teammate could help.
+Despite this, I don't want to play against this team.
 Derrick Henry is an absolute galactico tank.
-I expect Uncle Cral’s Little Dogs will be in every game it plays.
+I expect Uncle Cral's Little Dogs will be in every game it plays.

 | Name              | Team    | Depth |
 | ----------------- | ------- | ----- |